calchiwo/WodiC/README.md

 WodiC is an AI voice scientific calculator i built entirely on my phone.

 I've always wanted a calculator that you can speak your math problems to, and it solves it instantly, even offline.

-That's one of the reasons that led me to building WodiC Voice Calculator
+That's one of the reasons that led me to built WodiC Voice Calculator

 try it here: **https://wodic.vercel.app**